May 14, 2018

-But that’s not to say that we never arrive at a conclusion of judgment, because that is the third thing Jesus says the Spirit must do.
+But that’s not to say that we never arrive at a conclusion of judgment, because that is the third thing Jesus says the Spirit must do: tell the world who won.
 The Holy Spirit of Pentecost is here also to reveal to the world that the prince of darkness is done for.
 It will be the goodness, grace, and beauty of the Righteous One that will rule the cosmic day in the end.
 That’s the good news of the gospel.
 The bad news, however, is that if any person refuses to be on the side of that Holy One named Jesus, then that person will forever be on the wrong side of history.

 So as people of Pentecost, we need to let the Spirit use us to tell the world what’s wrong but we do this ever and only with hope in our voices.
 There is much that is wrong but because it is not random wrong but a systemic problem that can be traced back to sin, it is possible for a powerful God to fix that systemic wrongness, and in Christ Jesus the Lord God has already done so!